1.4.35 Self Harm

 In most cases, people who self-harm do it to help them cope with overwhelming emotional distress, which may be caused by:

-• Social problems – including being bullied (both in person or on-line), experiencing difficulties at work or school, having difficult relationships with friends or family, coming to terms with their sexuality if they think they might be gay or bisexual, or coping with cultural expectations, such as an arranged marriage, living with domestic abuse and having a parent or close family member who has died as a result of suicide;
+• Social problems – including being bullied (both in person or on-line), experiencing difficulties at work or school, having difficult relationships with friends or family, coming to terms with their sexual identity, sexuality if they think they might be gay or bisexual, or coping with cultural expectations, such as an arranged marriage, living with domestic abuse and having a parent or close family member who has died as a result of suicide;

 • Psychological causes – mental health problems which can include repeated thoughts or voices telling a person to self-harm, disassociating (losing touch with who they are and with their surroundings), or borderline personality disorder;